 - The model results can be compared with PM2.5 monitoring data from the

 AirNow network.
 The hourly data from the Mayo Clinic (30.2556 -81.4533), a site near Jacksonville Florida, has been reformatted to be more easily displayed.
 After the run completes, open the concentration utilities Convert to station menu and set the Mayo site latitude-longitude, concentration multiplier to 1.0, and set the supplemental measured data file to \Tutorial\smoke\mayo_pm25.txt.
 Press the yellow Extract Data button to extract the model predictions at that location and then press Plot Data to show the predicted (red) and measured (black) time series.
-The model predictions of similar order-of-magnitude as the measured data.
+The model predictions are very comparable to the measured data with predicted arrival times matching the observations almost exactly.

 The results shown here used just one approach to determine the magnitude of the smoke emissions from a fire.
 There are other approaches such as the stand-alone